Current Trials Open to Recruitment | How do I become involved in a clinical trial?

 Adults and children ages 9+ may qualify for a study of an investigational facial acne medication.

-Participants will be asked to visit the study centre about 6 times over a period of about 4 months.
+Participants will be asked to visit the study centre approximately six times over a period of approximately four months.

 For more information, please contact: